JohnSnowLabs/johnsnowlabs/docs/_posts/bunyamin-polat/2024-01-16-explain_clinical_doc_generic_en.md

 result = ner_pipeline.annotate("""
 Patient with severe fever and sore throat.
-He shows no stomach pain and he maintained on an epidural and PCA for pain control.
+He shows no stomach pain.
+He maintained on an epidural and PCA for pain control.
 After CT, lung tumor located at the right lower lobe.
 Father with Alzheimer.
 """)